itsmesauravk/itsmesauravk/README.md

 ### 🌟 About Me

 - 🤖 **AI Enthusiast** — Currently training my brain and my models—one epoch at a time.
-- 🧑‍💻 **Web Dev Ready** — Backend with Express.js, frontend with React, and everything in between.
+- 🧑‍💻 **Web Dev Ready** — Backend with Express.js, frontend with NextJS, and everything in between.
 - 🎯 Passionate about building smart solutions that make life easier.
 - ☕ Fun fact: I debug with coffee and deploy with hope.